jenna-jordan/jenna-jordan.github.io.archived/_Education/1-carpentries-about.md

 ---
-title: "The Carpentries"
+title: "About The Carpentries"
-permalink: /projects/carpentries-home
+permalink: /projects/carpentries-about
-collection: carpentries
+collection: Education
 excerpt: "All about The Carpentries, how I got involved, and what I love about the organization."
 header:
   image: /assets/images/project_carpentries.jpg